The Integrative Psychiatry Program

 Do I have to pass tests along the way?

-- Complete the Course Evaluation for said course
+• Complete the Course Evaluation for said course

 Instructions for completing certification and obtaining your certificate are provided at the end of each accredited course.
+You can also find each CME Certification “course” on your student (LMS) dashboard.

-You can also find each CME and/or CE Certification “course” (aka, a separate component from the educational course itself) in your learning dashboard.
-These CME and CE Certification courses contain: accreditation information, course post-tests, a course evaluation and/or link, and a form for generating your personalized certificate.
+Each CME Certification “course” is a separate component from the educational course itself.
+These CME Certification courses contain: all accreditation information, the required course post-tests, required course evaluations and/or links, and a form for generating your personalized CME Certificate.

 Do I have to complete a Course Evaluation for every accredited course for which I want to claim credit?

 Yes, per ACCME policies and requirements, you must complete a course evaluation for every CME-approved course for which you want to claim CME credit.
-For CE certification, some course evaluations are optional (per the APA guidelines), and instructions for the required components will be listed for each accredited course.

 Do I have to complete all tests and evaluations in one sitting?